madlalakhaya25/botlale_py_code_editor/Code Editor/README.md

 •	Responsive Design: Access the editor on various devices, adapting to different screen sizes.
 •	Customizable Themes: Personalize your coding environment with various editor themes.
 •	Code Execution History: Keep track of your code runs and outputs for better debugging.
-•	Real-time Code Linting: Get instant feedback on the quality and standards of your code.
+•	Real-time Code Linting Swtich: Get instant feedback on the quality and standards of your code.

 Keyboard Shortcuts